Handvask/handvask/README.md

 3. [localhost_backend](http://localhost:8080/docs) here you can see the API documentation.

-4. If you rather want to run the backend in a docker container, run the following commands:
+4. To run the backend in a docker container, run the following commands:

 ```bash
 cd python_backend